 Long ago, I wrote an article here titled, AR vs. AK: Why the 7.62×39’s Time has Come.
 I re-read it while writing this piece today and was surprised by how accurate my youthful self was.
 My writing quality was a bit iffy then (it still is according to some of you), but that article is, remarkably, still collecting comments six years later.
-I like that because I know that people love talking about it, regardless if they consider me right or wrong
+I like that because I know that people are still talking about it, regardless if they consider me right or wrong

-Some of the best 7.62x39mm AK-style rifles made today come from Arsenal, Century Arms, Atlantic Firearms, Rifle Dynamics, Krebs Custom, IWI and many, many more.
+Some of the best 7.62x39mm AK-style rifles made today come from Arsenal, Palmetto State, Century Arms, Atlantic Firearms, Rifle Dynamics, Krebs Custom, IWI and many, many more.
 There is also a market for custom AK rifles, with many being local build clubs.